Jesuit Conference of Canada and the United States: History

 From 2014 to 2017, the Jesuit provinces in the United States were consolidated.
 Some had divided in the 1950s when they reached maximum size, to become California, Chicago-Detroit, Maryland, Missouri, New England, New Orleans, New York, Oregon, and Wisconsin, known collectively as the US Assistancy.
 In the new grouping, New England and New York have formed USA Northeast Province, which was renamed USA East Province when Maryland later joined the grouping; Missouri and New Orleans became USA Central and Southern Province; Chicago-Detroit and Wisconsin have joined to become Midwest Province; and Oregon and California became USA West Province.
 There was some adjustment of boundary lines.
 The Jesuits have more ministries in the United States than they did at the peak of their membership, largely because of lay partnerships and diversification of ministries.

 Services

-The Conference website is a source of information about the Jesuits, their works, their spirituality, about Jesuits worldwide, and about becoming a Jesuit.
-Through Press Center on the Conference website, news of interest to Jesuits is presented from sources worldwide.
-The Conference also has a presence on Facebook.
+The Conference website is a source of information about the Jesuits and their beliefs.